techthehood/notes/react/higher order components.md

 ```

 **Using React.Fragment (built in hoc)***
-react now has a build in component that does the same same thing
+react now has a built in component that does the same same thing

 ```
 return  (<React.Fragment>